Milenski1987/Validate-and-Extract-Data-with-Python-RegEx/README.md

 - Validate password from user input
 - Replace the chosen word from the given text with another word
 - Extract valid dates from given text. (valid dates are in format DD MMM YYYY or DD MM YYYY and valid separators are "/" , "." , "-" )

-### The next features will be:
-- Find and extract dates in a given text
-- Find and extract URLs(links) in given text
+- Find and extract URLs for given text.

 ## ⚙️ Technology stack: